riboflavin/test-framer-sync/compare/otter-ai-vs-granola.md

 - Lacks multi-user features – designed for individual note-taking (you manually share notes after).
 - New product – still adding features, so some capabilities (editing transcripts, etc.) are basic.
 ## Comparison table
+Some individuals or businesses may find Otter.ai appealing for its free plan and integration with Zoom and calendars, but may be disappointed by its lack of support for in-person meetings and local recording.
+Similarly, Granola's free plan and ease of use could attract users, yet its absence of integrations with popular tools like HubSpot and Notion may limit its utility in practical settings.

+Both Otter.ai and Granola fall short in terms of integration depth and practical meeting assistance, as they lack comprehensive integrations with various platforms and fail to provide features that truly aid users in conducting effective meetings.
+Users seeking a tool that seamlessly integrates with a wide range of applications and offers robust meeting support may need to explore other options beyond Otter.ai and Granola.
 | Feature                        | Otter.ai               | Granola                |
 |-------------------------------|------------------------|------------------------|
 | Trial/Free Plan               | ✅ Free plan            | ✅ Free plan (limited)  |